The Artful Escape: Reception

 The Artful Escape received "generally favorable" reviews, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 78% of critics.

 GamesRadar+ praised the voice cast, singling out the performances of Michael Johnston and Caroline Kinley as helping to "ground the world in human emotion".
-GameSpot liked the game's art and aesthetic, but criticized the writing, saying that the cast "speak in strange metaphors that aim for artful but end up hitting hackneyed".
+GameSpot praised the game's art and aesthetic, but criticized the writing, saying that the cast "speak in strange metaphors that aim for artful but end up hitting hackneyed".
 IGN enjoyed the levels and the audio of The Artful Escape, writing that "the performances of its cast and the quality of its soundtrack are every bit as stellar as the eye-popping celestial realms it crisscrosses through".

-Rachel Watts of PC Gamer felt the gameplay of The Artful Escape didn't live up to the graphical side, "The Artful Escape's musical guitar mechanics never reach the heights of its showstopping visuals".
-The Guardian liked the message of the game, describing it as "a touching tale of how to break free of the creative expectations of others".
-Kotaku disliked the short length of the musical puzzles sequences, writing that it was "not long enough to enjoy the proceedings".
+Rachel Watts of PC Gamer felt that the gameplay of The Artful Escape did live up to visuals, saying: "The Artful Escape's musical guitar mechanics never reach the heights of its showstopping visuals".
+The Guardian praised the message of the game, describing it as "a touching tale of how to break free of the creative expectations of others".
+Kotaku was critical of the short length of the musical puzzles sequences, writing that it was "not long enough to enjoy the proceedings".
 Rock Paper Shotguns Matthew Castle wished the game had more replayability beyond the initial playthrough, saying the game was "An awesome ride, but it does mean you've heard everything it has to offer in a couple of hours".
 Polygon cited it as the 44th best game of 2021, saying the game offered "the most over-the-top, luxurious, self-indulgent, entertaining moments of any game this year."
 Push Square gave the game seven stars out of ten, praising its guitar battles, art direction, soundtrack, writing, and voicing while criticizing the lack of substantial gameplay, frame drops, and occasionally clunky platforming.
 Nintendo Life reviewed the Switch port of the game, giving it eight stars, lauding its sights, sounds, and imaginative ideas while taking issue with the underused best bits, light gameplay, and sacrifices made to port the game to the Switch.